Spring 2023 COVID-19 Plan

 CUNY and York College will continue their robust testing program using various testing models for the safety and convenience of the CUNY community.

-- All students are expected to test before returning to campus.
+- All students are encouraged to test before returning to campus.

 - Weekly testing will continue for those who are unvaccinated.